For 2015, the Jacksonville Rotary Club is offering Senior Scholarships to college bound students. The amount awarded per scholarship will be $2000.00.

 • Has demonstrated leadership skills and can list areas where they have held leadership positions while in high school.

 Applications for the 2015 Jacksonville Rotary Club Scholarships are now available.
 Please click here to download the brochure and application.

-Deadline for submission is November 14, 2014 at 7pm to be considered.
-Once applications are scored, the top applicants will be interviewed the week of December 1st, 2014.
-At that time a copy of a letter of acceptance to vocational school, community college, or technical school will be required.
-The winning applicant will be notified by December 12th, 2014.
+Deadline for submission is March 27th, 2015 at 7pm to be considered.
+Once applications are scored, the top applicants will be interviewed by the week of April 20th, 2015.
+At that time a copy of a letter of acceptance to a Four Year Accredited College or University will be required.
+Winning applicants will be notified May 5th, 2015.

 At its May 9 meeting, the Jacksonville Rotary Club recognized the accomplishments of three high school seniors by providing them with college scholarships.

 The awards were made as part of the second year of the Rotary Club’s scholarship program, which is designed to provide two $2,000.00 college scholarships to high school seniors.
 This year, the Rotary Club received a donation from the Jacksonville Ministerial Alliance, which enabled the Club to award an additional third scholarship in the amount of $1,000.00.

 In order to receive the scholarships, the recipients must be well-rounded students who engage in community service and leadership positions.
 The scholarships are open to all students who live within the boundaries of Jacksonville School District 117, regardless of the school that they attend.